boundir/AStrongerADVENT/A Stronger ADVENT/ReadMe.txt

     [*] The Spectre Prime will now use Vanish after Shadowbind.
     [*] The Priest will prioritize using Holy Warrior on your MindControlled units.
     [*] Units are more likely to use grenades.
+    [*] Purifier will attack the mimic beacon with his pistol.
+    [*] Units in fire will try to remove it by hunkering down if using ADVENT Avenger's Everyone Gets Hunker Down mod.
 [/list]

 [h1]Unit[/h1]